Leonardo, the Terrible Monster

-Leonardo, the Terrible Monster is a children's picture book by Mo Willems.
+Leonardo, the Terrible Monster (known on the front cover as Your Pal Mo Willems Presents: Leonardo, the Terrible Monster) is a children's picture book written and illustrated by Mo Willems.
 An ALA Notable Book, it was released in 2005 by Hyperion Books.
 In 2007, Weston Woods adapted the book to an animated film, directed by Pete List.

 Plot

 Leonardo is truly a terrible monster - terrible at being a monster, that is.
 No matter how hard he tries, he can't seem to frighten anyone.
 Determined to succeed, Leonardo sets himself to training and research.
 Finally, he finds a nervous little boy, and scares the tuna salad out of him!
 But scaring people isn't quite as satisfying as he thought it would be.
 Leonardo realizes that he might be a terrible, awful monster-but he could be a really good friend.